Stamus Networks Network Detection and Response (NDR) solution helps bank identify threat to its accounting network

 Based on these findings and other events uncovered, the priority of this incident was escalated and a formal investigation was launched.
 Unfortunately, because this is a sensitive issue and an ongoing investigation, we are not allowed to share further details at this point

-Even if the story remains incomplete, we believe this example shows the power of the Scirius Security Platform to correlate network flow data and security events and uncover an ongoing attack that had previously gone unnoticed by other security monitoring tools.
+Even if the story remains incomplete, we believe this example shows the power of the Stamus NDR to correlate network flow data and security events and uncover an ongoing attack that had previously gone unnoticed by other security monitoring tools.

 By Peter Manev